SNARL1/translocation/README.md

 3. Activate the environment in the terminal
 	- `conda activate r_env_translocation`
 4. NOTE: You don't have to use the conda environment and can use your native R build.
 Just ensure you have the packages installed that are listed in the `environment.yml` file.
+	- For Linux, we have found that to install the R package `devtools` you are often prompted to install additional software outside of R.  Linux typically tells you what additional packages you need to successfully install `devtools` in any error message you might get when installing this R package.

 ### Running the Makefile